-This easy strawberry compote can be made with fresh or frozen strawberries, takes 20 minutes from start to finish, and is a perfect way to use up ripe strawberries!
+This easy strawberry compote can be made with fresh or frozen strawberries and takes 20 minutes from start to finish.

 Jump to: